 While theoretically elegant, disjunctive completion suffers from severe practical issues:

-- Representation cost: for numerical domains such as intervals, $A^{\mathrm{disj}}$ can describe arbitrary finite unions of numbers.
+has elements, then may have up to elements. - Representation cost: for numerical domains such as intervals,

-- Lack of general widening: no universal strategy exists to ensure convergence during fixpoint computation.
+can describe arbitrary finite unions of numbers. - Lack of general widening: no universal strategy exists to ensure convergence during fixpoint computation.

 When merging disjunctions beyond this limit, the join operator must heuristically decide which disjuncts to retain or merge.